-Master of Arts in Counseling Master of Arts in Family Studies Master of Science in Management Master of Science in Nursing
+Master of Arts in Counseling

+Master of Arts in Family Studies

+Master of Science in Management

+Master of Science in Nursing

-FROM THE DEAN
+FROM THE INTERIM DEAN

-Welcome to the graduate programs in the School of Graduate and Professional Studies.
-I am pleased you are interested in one of our master's programs.
-We have carefully designed each major to offer outstanding educational experiences for students.
+Welcome to the School of Graduate and Professional Studies.
+Our graduate programs are designed to offer you outstanding educational experiences with an integration of faith and learning.

-We currently offer degrees in counseling, family studies, organizational management, and nursing.
-These degree programs fit the mission of the University, with their emphasis on professional growth, integration of faith with experiential learning, and Christian scholarship.
-Please contact a site near you for more information or to enroll in one of these dynamic majors.
+We currently offer degrees in counseling, family studies, management, and nursing.
+Please contact a Spring Arbor University site near you for more information or to enroll in one of these dynamic majors.